All Episodes

 And the question always comes up every election season.

-We this is where the Democratic Party has failed.
+This is where the Democratic Party has failed.

-They they go in every two and four years asking for votes, and they've gotten them in these blue cities, towns, states for decades, and they've got nothing in return.
+They go in every two and four years asking for votes, and they've gotten them in these blue cities, towns, states for decades, and they've got nothing in return.

-All right, we're gonna continue.
+All right, we're going to continue.

-So the president will make this announcement, which is is transformational, and it will be the biggest opportunity we have to save our children and give them the gift that they deserve, the proper education to prepare them for life.
+So the president will make this announcement, which is transformational, and it will be the biggest opportunity we have to save our children and give them the gift that they deserve, the proper education to prepare them for life.

 How can anyone make the argument that education in America is succeeding?

-How is it that states that spend far less on education do so much better than states that uh spend, you know, all these states that spend so much on it, they fail, and then states that spend so little do so well.
+How is it that states that spend far less on education do so much better than states that spend, you know, all these states that spend so much on it, they fail.

-They spend all this money, and then you uh you actually break it down and you find that other states like Utah, which spend significantly less, $9,552 per pupil, Idaho, 9,670, Arizona, 10,315, uh, Oklahoma, Mississippi, et cetera, and fourth grade students, for example, in Utah scored much higher on average than those in New York, which spends the most.
+And then you actually break it down and you find that other states like Utah, which spend significantly less, $9,552 per pupil, Idaho, $9,670, Arizona, $10,315.

 They spend a third of what they're spending in New York, less than a third, and they're doing better.

-Idaho, second lowest spending behind nine other states and districts that perform significantly better on fourth grade.
+Idaho, second lowest spending, behind nine other states and districts that perform significantly better on fourth grade.

 That's it.